nylas-samples/node-manage-calendar-events/readme.md

 \\...commented out function calls
 ```

 Be sure to check if any specific data is required.
-For example `create-calendar-event.ts` requires a few pieces of data like replacing `<CALENDAR_ID>`.
+For example `createCalendarEvent.ts` requires a few pieces of data like replacing `<CALENDAR_ID>`.

 ## Learn more